dcasota/photonos-scripts/README.md

 # PowerCLI on Photon OS
-As consumer you can download and install newer made available releases of PowerCLI.
+As consumer you can download and install any release of PowerCLI on VMware Photon OS.
 There are three different options - container-based, photon os built-in and scripted install.
 ![Status Feb21_1](https://github.com/dcasota/photonos-scripts/blob/master/Status_Feb21_1.png)

 VMware PowerCLI is available as docker container.
 Run